Tlingit, Chilkat Robe, a ceremonial garment originating from the Chilkat people of the Tlingit Nation from the Northwest Coast of present-day Canada.

 Dance As Though the Ancestors Are Watching, Sonny Assu

 As part of his residency at the Sainsbury Centre, Sonny completed a new work.
+We have now been able to acquire the work, Dance As Though the Ancestors Are Watching, with help from the Art Fund.

 The display is curated by leading Canadian (Kwakwaka’wakw) artist Sonny Assu.
 In the summer of 2019 Assu was an artist-in-residence at the Sainsbury Centre, hosted by the research project 'Beyond Spectacle: Native North American presence in Britain'.
 Sonny’s work utilises both pop art and traditional North West coast practices to interrogate cultural identity and western constructions of indigenous culture.
 Assu said: "The Sainsbury Centre, world renowned for its unique collection and 'homey' feel, has two kinds of artworks in its collection: works by named Western artists and unnamed works, by Indigenous or non-European artists, which are marred by the spectre of colonial collection practices.
 Through the act of decolonising museum spaces, we can learn to recognise how these objects came to be here, and why they remain nameless and silent.
 Shifting the museum narrative away from the colonial mindset is a focal point within indigenous art discourses, and this conversation will continue to grow, challenging collections worldwide."